lkollar/awesome-stars/README.md

 - [beehive](https://github.com/muesli/beehive) - A flexible event and agent system with lots of bees 🐝
 - [dlite](https://github.com/nlf/dlite) - The simplest way to use Docker on OS X

+## Java

+- [interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.

 ## JavaScript

+- [resume-cli](https://github.com/jsonresume/resume-cli) - Cli tool to easily setup a new resume 📑
+- [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) - ⭐️  Companies that don't have a broken hiring process
 - [nomnoml](https://github.com/skanaar/nomnoml) - The sassy UML diagram renderer
 - [draw.io](https://github.com/jgraph/draw.io) - Source to www.draw.io
 - [uber-cli](https://github.com/jaebradley/uber-cli) - Uber, at your fingertips